Deal or No Deal Live

 Deal or No Deal Live is available across a whole host of mobile and tablet devices, as well as desktop PC, so you can play at home or on the go!
 All that’s required is a stable internet connection.

 Deal or No Deal Live Rules

-On to the live game show phase, and this is where things really get interesting!
+On to the live game show phase, and this is where things get interesting!
 During proceedings, the Banker will gradually open all but two briefcases, revealing the number of the briefcases that are no longer in play.
-As the Banker opens the predetermined number of briefcases, he/she will then make offers to you - a total of four offers are made during the course of the game.
-Along the way you can choose to deal or not.
+As the Banker opens the predetermined number of briefcases, he/she will then make offers to you - a total of four offers are made during the game.
+Along the way, you can choose to deal or not.